danju4rizzl/game-info-docker/docs/panda-scores-docs.md

 Data coverage
 PandaScore provides historical and real-time statistics for 13 major esports titles, including League of Legends, Counter-Strike, DotA2 and Valorant.
 The level of data coverage falls under three main categories: fixtures data, historical data and real-time data.
 Fixtures and historical data are available via the REST API.
 Real-time in-game statistics are accessible via the Live API.

-To better understand the data categories available with the PandaScore APIs, this section summarises each, paired with a visual representation of example usage.
+To better understand the data categories available with the PandaScore APIs, this section summaries each, paired with a visual representation of example usage.

 Fixtures data
 Fixtures data provides an overview of esports competitions, schedules and results for all available matches.